-The final or parcel map must be accompanied by a title sheet containing the information prescribed in sections (a) through (e), below.
+The final or parcel map must be accompanied by a title sheet containing the information prescribed in sSections (a) 7014.3.a. through (e) e., below.
 However, where the size of the subdivision permits, in lieu of a title sheet, the information may be shown on the same sheet as the final or parcel map itself.

 - a.
-The title sheet must contain the title block, as described in Section 7014.2h, above. - b.
+The title sheet must contain the title block, as described in Section 7014.2.h., above. - b.
 Below the title block, a subtitle must appear giving a general description of the property by reference to the maps which have previously been filed or by reference to the plan of the United States survey.
 Reference to tracts and subdivisions in the description must be spelled out and worded identically with original records, and references to book and page of record must be complete. - c.
 Statements, acknowledgments, endorsements, and acceptances of dedication required by Section 7014.5 must appear on the title sheet. - d.
 The title sheet should show the basis of bearings unless it is shown elsewhere on the map. - e.
 If no existing street intersections are shown on the map, a vicinity map must be included.